 Slender false brome is a perennial bunch grass that grows up to 2.5 feet tall.
 Leaves are bright green, 1/4 inch wide and floppy.
 When closely examined, fine white hairs can be detected along the edge of the leaves and lower stems.
 Plants bloom between June and September, producing pale green spikes that release hundreds of seeds.

+NOTE: If you receive a "sign in" message, click cancel to continue.
 Confirmed observations of Slender false brome submitted to the NYS Invasive Species Database.
 For more information, visit iMapInvasives

 Slender false brome is a forest understory and open grassland invader.
 It can thrive in a variety of soil moisture and is known to occur in full sun or shade.